-If a resident has diarrhoea (types 5-7 on the Bristol stool form scale, see Appendix 1), that is not attributable to underlying causes, e.g. inflammatory colitis, overflow, or therapy, such as, laxatives, enteral feeding, then it is necessary to determine if this is due to C. difficile infection.
+If a resident has diarrhoea (types 5-7 on the 'Bristol stool form scale', available to download at www.infectionpreventioncontrol.co.uk), that is not attributable to underlying causes, e.g. inflammatory colitis, overflow, or therapy, such as, laxatives, enteral feeding, then it is necessary to determine if this is due to C. difficile infection.